 The International Research Center for Energy and Economic Development (ICEED) is a non-profit organization that provides relevant information and research on national and international energy issues.
 ICEED, founded in 1974, continues its mission of disseminating global views of energy usage, sustainability, economic growth, and development through four avenues:

-• What are the ramifications of the decline in oil prices and might lasting structural changes ensue?
+• What are the ramifications of the current oil price level and are more structural changes ensuing?

 • What are the short-, medium-, and longer-term outlooks for oil prices?

-• What are the global economic drivers that are forcing energy prices (both oil and natural gas) lower and will they continue their current trends?
+• What are the global economic forces driving energy prices (both oil and natural gas) and will they continue their current trends?

-• How will oil and gas suppliers respond to the drop in prices?
+• How are oil and gas producers responding to this period of sustained lower prices?

 • Who are the winners and losers in the current energy price environment?
-What are the implications for the renewable energy sector and the automotive industry?
+What are the potential ramifications for the renewable energy and transportation sectors?

 2) THE JOURNAL OF ENERGY AND DEVELOPMENT: ICEED has published The Journal of Energy and Development since 1975.
 This biannual periodical covers international energy and development issues offering perspectives from authors around the world.
 Articles focus on energy-related topics, conservation, the environment, hydrocarbon development and management, alternative energy, sustainable economic development, macroeconomic trends, and policies of energy-producing and consuming countries.
 Past volumes and articles are now available for purchase at www.scribd.com/ICEED.
-Volume 39, joint issue of numbers 1 and 2, has been shipped to subscribers in October 2014.
-Volume 40, joint issue of numbers 1 and 2 will be shipped to subscribers in July 2015.
+Volume 41, joint issue of numbers 1 and 2 has been been published and shipped to subscribers as of November 2017.

-3) ICEED’S OCCASIONAL PAPERS & BOOKS: ICEED’s occasional papers series provides timely works by leaders in the fields of energy and the environment.
-Topics include the development of alternative energy, markets and deregulation, geopolitics, energy supply security, and environmental trends.
+3) ICEED’S OCCASIONAL PAPERS & BOOKS: ICEED’s occasional papers series provides timely works by leaders in the fields of energy a

 Mailing address: ICEED, 850 Willowbrook Rd., Boulder, CO, 80302, U.S.A.